seanliu7081/seanliu7081.github.io/_pages/about.md

   - /about.html
 ---

 I am a junior-year undergraduate student at Worcester Polytechnic Institute, majoring in Robotics Engineering with a minor in Mathematics.
-Currently, I am a research intern at [The Helping Hands Lab](https://www2.ccs.neu.edu/research/helpinghands/) at [Northeastern University](https://www.northeastern.edu/), advised by Professor [Robert Platt](https://www.khoury.northeastern.edu/people/robert-platt/).
+Currently, I am a research intern working on Policy Learning for Robotic Manipulation and TAMP (Task And Motion Planning) at [The Helping Hands Lab](https://www2.ccs.neu.edu/research/helpinghands/) in [Northeastern University](https://www.northeastern.edu/), advised by Professor [Robert Platt](https://www.khoury.northeastern.edu/people/robert-platt/).
+Besides, I also conducted research on multiple robotic and computer vision topics: Deep Learning Optimization for 3D Vision, FDM Printing for Soft Robotics, and Healthcare Automation Monitoring System.
+My research works are supervised by Prof. [Ziming Zhang](https://www.wpi.edu/people/faculty/zzhang15) at [VISLab@WPI](https://zhang-vislab.github.io/), Prof. [Markus P. Nemitz](https://engineering.tufts.edu/me/people/faculty/markus-nemitz) at [Nemitz Robotics Group](https://sites.tufts.edu/nemitz/), and Prof. [Christopher Nycz](https://www.linkedin.com/in/christophernycz/) at [AIM Lab](https://aimlab.wpi.edu/).
+CV: Link.

 ## News

-- **August 10, 2024:** I have extended my research internship at Northeastern University through November 11, 2025.
+- **August 10, 2024:** I have extended my research internship at Northeastern University until August 31, 2025.
 - **June 30, 2024:** Our paper, "Loss Distillation via Gradient Matching for Point Cloud Completion with Weighted Chamfer Distance," has been accepted for an **Oral Presentation** at IEEE/RSJ IROS 2024.
 - **May 1, 2024:** This summer, I will join The Helping Hands Lab at Northeastern University as a research intern to work on cutting-edge robotic projects focusing on manipulations and 3D vision.
 Our projects will collaborate closely with Boston Dynamic AI to tackle critical challenges in robotics.
 - **January 31, 2024:** Our paper, "Vision-based FDM Printing for Fabricating Airtight Soft Actuators," has been accepted for an **Oral Presentation** at IEEE RoboSoft 2024.